madanyc/workfront-learn.en/help/manage-work/projects/take-a-project-live.md

 ---
 title: Take a project live
-description: Learn how to take your [!DNL  ] project live using the project status.
+description: Learn how to take your [!DNL  Workfront] project live using the project status.
 activity: use
 feature: Work Management
 type: Tutorial